gal-a/blog/docs/README.md

 </script>

 ## Intro
 Welcome to my new blog!
-This is a place for me to share Data Science resources where I will try to provide lots of **simple python examples directly in Google Colab** so that you can easily test common use cases.
+This is a place for me to share Data Science resources where I will try to provide lots of **simple python examples directly in Google Colab**.
 In particular, I will be focusing on the following libraries: sklearn, tensorflow, keras, matplotlib, nltk, scipy, numpy and pandas.

 **NEW:** Non-supervised text classification using TF-IDF method (scroll down to bottom of this page).

-Stay tuned as I continue to add more Machine Learning examples ~Gal, August 2018
+Stay tuned as I continue to add more Machine Learning examples ~Gal, August 2018.

 ## Notebooks